PamelaZhan/load_eligibility_model/README.md

 ## Features
 - User-friendly interface powered by Streamlit.
 - Input form to enter details such as credit history, loan amount, income, and other relevant factors.
-- Real-time prediction of property price based on the trained model.
-Mean Absolute Error (MAE) < $70,000
+- Real-time prediction of load eligibility, Accuracy of 76% and above.
 - Accessible via Streamlit Community Cloud.

 ## Dataset